top of page

 Limitation: Rogues can only carry clothespins equal to their Tier.

 Quick Feet: Through training and practice the Rogue has become a master of agility, they can dodge hits with ease as they flee from combat.
-While running away from a fight, a Rouge with Quick Feet gains a floating +2 to AP.
+While running away from a fight, a Rogue with Quick Feet gains a floating +2 to AP.

 Phys Rep: The player proclaims “Quick Feet!” and turns his back from the main combat and must take at least 3 steps away from the melee.
 The other player may not immediately pursue the Rogue.